What you need to know when beginning to surf…Surfing Essentials.

 It’s a simple theory.
 The more time you spend in the ocean, the more you will learn and understand the ocean.
 The greater your understanding of the ocean, the greater the curve of your improvement.

-There are a few main rules to understand when it comes to surfing that you must know.
+There are a few main rules you need to understand when it comes to surfing that you must know.
 The reason these exist is primarily to keep everyone safe in the line-up.
 See our Surfing Etiquette Blog to find out more.
 The main thing to know here is if you make a mistake, a simple, ‘I’m sorry’ and a smile, will defuse majority of situations.

 - Do one thing for your surfing every day.